roelfdiedericks/ratbond/README.md

 ip route
 192.168.99.0/24 dev eth0 proto kernel scope link src 192.168.99.14
 ```
+## <a name="routingandnat"></a>Routing and NAT
+Once a bonded connection is "up" (initiated by the client), a tunnel interface is created on the server.
+The tunnel interface does not exist on the server until a client has connected.
+### Server
+The server will have to implement MASQUERADING or NAT rules in order to let the traffic leaving the server be able to reach the internet.
+This is an excercise for the reader.

+### Clients
+ratbond will add an automatic default route via the servers' tunnel IP address, and the client should start routing traffic through it.

 ## <a name="linkstate"></a>WAN Links
 Any interface with a default route, that is not in the "main" linux routing table (table 254) is considered a "WAN" link.
 In future some filtering/specific definitions of WAN links will be implemented, but for now any link with default route in it's own unique routing table is considered "WAN".